bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rest/requests/get_block-notxdetails.md

 - n: "→<br>`height`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The height of this block on its block chain"
+  d: "The height of this block on its blockchain"

 - n: "→<br>`version`"
   t: "number (int)"